THIANA, THE CHARACTERS' WORLD

 It is said that dragons still exist there.
 It is said that the capital city, Meng-quxio, is made of gold and jade, and that the elders have the secret of eternal youth.
-It is said that they have weapons that could level any of the cities of the other Four Kingdoms, if they ever chose to do so.
+It is said that they have weapons that could level any of the cities of the other Four Kingdoms, if they ever choose to do so.

 No one has yet managed to say why, if they have so much wealth and power, they choose to hide away from the world.

 Either way, what is certain is that Penqioa is a private place.
-It is a secretive land that refuses any but the most cursory dealings with the other Kingdoms, though they do enjoy a slightly less frosty relationship with Ota’ari, built mainly on proximity rather than a shared respect.
+It is a secretive land that refuses all but the most cursory dealings with the other Kingdoms, though they do enjoy a slightly less frosty relationship with Ota’ari, built mainly on proximity rather than a shared respect.

 In and of itself, this tendency to ignore the rest of the world shouldn’t necessarily caused any problems, but Penqioa controls most of the coasts in the east, and Ota’ari therefore is reliant on the royal family of Penqioa to allow them to trade via the seas.
 Sea travel is not the only method of trade, to be sure, but it is certainly the easiest, even before the steamer ships took control of the oceans.

-Every few decades a member of the Penqi royal family is sent out in envoy to the other Kingdoms, where he or she may stay a year or two in each ruler’s court, bargaining trade deals, sharing in medical, cultural or technological discoveries (of which Penqioa had shamingly few) and then return to their homeland, never to be seen again by the outside world.
+Every few decades a member of the Penqi royal family is sent out in envoy to the other Kingdoms, where he or she may stay a year or two in each ruler’s court, bargaining trade deals, sharing in medical, cultural or technological discoveries (of which Penqioa has shamingly few) and then return to their homeland, never to be seen again by the outside world.

 The river Ehi, for which the Kingdom is named, runs from the oceans of the northern shore in a thick line through the country to the Edge of The Known World, known locally as the Edge.
 It branches off in thin, intricate fern-leaves, feeding the whole country and ensuring that more years than not the crops are good and the animals watered.
 As a result, even before the steam technology reached their shores, Ehinenden had grown to both rely on and worship the water.

 It is possibly for this reason that steam-power was not discovered here, and also why so many elder Ehinens distrust it.
-After all, the steam engines are powered by the torture of the water: one only has to listen to the pipes and chimneys scream to know that.
+After all, the steam engines are powered by the torture of the water: one only has to listen to the pipes and funnels scream to know that.

-Cairranbia is a Kingdom made up of a series of small islands, situated in the south of Thaiana, between the edge of Ehinenden and Penqioa.
+Cairranbia is a Kingdom made up of a series of small islands, situated in the south of Thaiana, between the coasts of Ehinenden and Penqioa.
 Once a vibrant and lively country, now very little of the local culture remains.

 There are two major cities in Voriias, both situated on the coast, called Skjnelia and Bjonvikon.
 Voriias is a dangerous, depressing land, beaten firstly by the cold, bitter climate and secondly by the hard, inhospitable ruling family, who still hold strong to the belief that all Voriians are equal and thus should all pay an equally large amount of their earnings to them.